Nextiva / Blog / Marketing & Sales

 In the consideration stage, potential customers are actively evaluating solutions to their problems.

-As they’ve shown clear interest, it’s time to position your product as the best option on the market, proving your value and differentiating yourself from competitors.
+As they’ve shown clear interest, it’s time to position your product as the best option on the market, demonstrating its value and differentiating it from competitors.

 The goal is to demonstrate why your product is the ideal solution, using strategies like: